Lightner Witmer: Clinical psychology

 In his 1896 APA paper, cited to be the first instance of his use and explanation of the term "Clinical Psychology," Witmer outlined four main goals for his new discipline.
 Firstly, it was to focus on the investigation of mental and intellectual disability using statistical and clinical methods.
 Secondly, clinical psychology as a discipline was to establish more psychological clinics and hospitals specifically for children suffering from intellectual disability or physical defects that impact academic progress.
 The discipline was to focus on providing opportunities for those in other disciplines, such as teaching, medicine and social work to observe and work with children with intellectual disability and normal children.
-Witmer's fourth goal was to train more psychologist to become expert in working with mentally and/or morally intellectual disabled clients.
+Witmer's fourth goal was to train more psychologists to become experts in working with mentally and/or morally intellectually disabled clients.
 In this same paper, Witmer outlined the main concern of clinical psychology: that the discipline focus on active clinical intervention for the purpose of the restoration and treatment of mentally or intellectually disabled individuals.
 According to Witmer, for clinical psychology to actually be of any worth, it needed to help and improve clients' mental health and well-being.

 As clinical psychology was the first discipline in psychology that attempted to apply the principles of scientific psychology to diagnostic and therapeutic treatment, it required its own techniques and procedures.
-Clinical psychology's original methodologies were highly practical and problem-oriented, and were developed solely by Witmer.
+Clinical psychology's original methodologies were highly practical and problem-oriented and were developed solely by Witmer.
 His early work used a hands-on approach to observation and interviews, emphasizing one-on-one interaction between the client and the clinician.